Version Control for Binary Files

 See a comparison of the top version control tools and decide which is best for your team.

-Which Version Control Systems Scale to Manage Large Binary Files?
+Which Version Control System Scales to Manage Large Binary Files?

 Version Control for Binary Files: It’s Either Helix Core or Subversion